 We leave the list and average fields private so there is no way for external code to add or remove items to or from the list field directly; otherwise, the average field might become out of sync when the list changes.
 The average method returns the value in the average field, allowing external code to read the average but not modify it.

 Because we’ve encapsulated the implementation details of the struct AveragedCollection, we can easily change aspects, such as the data structure, in the future.
 For instance, we could use a HashSet<i32> instead of a Vec<i32> for the list field.
-As long as the signatures of the add, remove, and average public methods stay the same, code using AveragedCollection wouldn’t need to change.
+As long as the signatures of the add, remove, and average public methods stayed the same, code using AveragedCollection wouldn’t need to change.
 If we made list public instead, this wouldn’t necessarily be the case: HashSet<i32> and Vec<i32> have different methods for adding and removing items, so the external code would likely have to change if it were modifying list directly.

-If encapsulation is a required aspect for a language to be considered object-oriented, then Rust meets that requirement.
+If encapsulation is a required aspect for a language to be considered object oriented, then Rust meets that requirement.
 The option to use pub or not for different parts of code enables encapsulation of implementation details.

 Inheritance as a Type System and as Code Sharing